AerospaceMark/MATPack/README.md

 The idea of code packages is nothing new.
 In many programming languages, reusable code is bundled together into packages.
 Examples include [Python](https://www.python.org/), [Julia](https://julialang.org/), and [R](https://www.r-project.org/), where packages perform all kinds of tasks ranging from optimized linear algebra routines, to machine learning algorithms, to improved formatting for plots.
 MATLAB does not have a native way to handle packages in the same sense as these other languages, and this is where MATPack comes into play.

-For example, if you've written a lot of generalized signal processing code, you could put it into a package and call it as
+For example, if you've written a lot of generalized signal processing code, you could put it into a package and then add it to your current MATLAB path by typing

 ```python
 usePackage GeneralSignalProcessing